MSco/RealPerfectIdling/README.md

 * TotalCookies are added to each building (for Achievements like: Make x cookies just from y)

 ##### Changelog:
+* 1.0.3:
+    * Compatibility with version 2.031
+    * Implementation of variable sugar lump cps bonus for 'Sugar baking'
 * 1.0.2:
 	* Compatibility with version 2
 * 1.0.1: